 It can become difficult to get the vitamins and minerals you need during pregnancy, even when you take supplements.
 Vitamin and mineral deficiencies can interfere with fetal growth or cause birth defects.
 By getting these compounds through IV therapy during pregnancy, you can address any potential deficiencies.
 An IV infusion delivers nutrients directly to your bloodstream for maximum absorption.

-During the first trimester of pregnancy, morning sickness can result in discomfort and dehydration.
+Morning sickness and nausea are common during the first trimester of pregnancy.
 If you have frequent nausea, we may be able to add an anti-nausea medicine known as Zofran, or ondansetron, to your IV.
-The Centers for Disease Control and Prevention (CDC) considers this medicine safe for pregnancy.
-Each of our IV packages contains a hydrating solution that can help restore fluids when morning sickness causes dehydration.
+The Centers for Disease Control and Prevention (CDC) considers this medicine safe for pregnancy.Â

 Chronic Fatigue from Pregnancy